BraydenPark/FIM/README.md

 - Make sure to limit write privileges to FIM.py Because the FIM has to be run with elevated privileges.
 Code could be modified and run as root.
 - It is recommended that FIM.py only have write privileges: "sudo chmod 644" (R+W,R,R)
 - It is recommended that the secondsUntilUpdateHashes (default time is 2 minutes) is a longer time compared to secondsUntilReVerify (The default time is 10 seconds)
+- **DO NOT USE THIS IN ANY ENTERPRISE PRODUCTION ENVIRONMENT as it has not been extensibly tested.
+Brayden Park is not responsible for any damage that may/is done towards you or your organization while using this product.**

 NOTES:
 - The log file, the hash database, and the config file automatically get created and placed into /etc/FIM/
 - The program can only monitor one directory at a time.
 I am still working on recursive directory scanning.
+- This program is only run on Linux

 CONFIG DESCRIPTIONS:
 - fileExtensions: Any file extensions included here will be monitored and any file extensions not included will not be included.
 You can include all file extensions by leaving a "*" character.